 What is the Perfect Day?

 To this end, I have been thinking about what the perfect day – as in the day spent most honoring to Jesus – could look like for me.
 What actions would I take to spend a day in the most productive way, the way in which God is best glorified?
 First of all, having joy in all circumstances as per the Book of Philippians, no matter what events transpire during the day.
 Secondly, it would mean being aware of my thoughts and doing my best that my thoughts are honouring to the Lord.
 It would mean doing my best to take memories and difficulties as they arise to the Cross – that there is repentance for my own actions and forgiveness of the actions of others.
 There would be prayer, praise and worship.
 On a physical level, I would ensure that I have done some exercise, eaten right and drunk enough water, in line with what the apostle Paul wrote in Romans 12:1.
 I would ask the Holy Spirit to illuminate my Bible reading and I would do some writing.
-I would look for opportunities to serve others.
+I would look for opportunities to serve others and to spread the gospel message.
 I would spend time with loved ones and make sure they know how much I love them.

 Therefore my encouragement for you today is that you start to get excited about what your perfect day, spent honouring our awesome and mighty God, might look like.
 Knowing He could come back at any time, what preparations can you make in anticipation of this, knowing how much you would want to please Him?